pi314mm/AWAP/README.md

 cd awap
 pip install awap2019
 ```
 All of your code should go into the file `team.py`, and testing your code can be done by running `python run.py` in the base directory.
 Running the visualizer should be done by running `python visualizer.py`.
 Possible command line arguments are listed in the wiki.
+Please look at the "Running your code" page on the wiki for more information.

 If you have any problems installing, please ping us on Slack.